Automatic Order Detection and Restoration Through Systematically Improvable Variational Wave Functions: Results

 For lower values of $U$, often a given slice may have a very small value of $\tau^l$, suggesting that an ansatz with fewer $N_\ell$ may suffice to capture the dominate physics.
+This is further suggested by the intermediate values of the energy $\braket{E^l}$, which only occupies a range of $\sim 0.04$/site.
 We conjecture that the flexibility in $\{ \tau^l\}$ can improve the size extensivity of the ansatz.
+The ansatz can both increase the overall effective $\beta$, similar to Ref.~\cite{sorellaVAFQMC}, to produce a size extensive ansatz, or may be something more complex within the path.
+The new ansatz based on an effective Hamiltonian given in Eq.~(\ref{eq:effectiveH}) is the key for allowing better size consistency with a fixed $N_\ell$.
 More systematic studies on this will be very valuable.